lsc-sde/docker-ohdsi-atlas/docs/image.md

 ---
-title: ATLAS Container Image
+title: Container Image
-parent: OHDSI
+parent: Atlas
 layout: page
-grand_parent: Components
+grand_parent: OHDSI
 ---

 This is a customised version of the OHDSI Atlas image.